 Elon Academy scholars are encouraged to enroll in academically-challenging high school courses and to be proactive in preparing for college.
-Scholars are supported in this endeavor through Academic Coaching and our CAT mentors and Senior CAT mentors.
+Scholars are supported in this endeavor through Academic Coaching and our CAT mentors.

 CAT Mentors guide scholars in their efforts to achieve academic excellence and prepare for college.
-These mentors are current Elon University students and are hired, trained, and supervised by the Assistant Director of Scholar Support.
+These mentors are current Elon University students and are hired, trained, and supervised by the Assistant Director of College Access.
 CAT Mentors maintain regular contact with their assigned scholars in order to keep abreast of scholar challenges and successes.

 Click below for CAT mentor objectives in English and Español: